AhmetEmirDundar/MachineLearning/README.md

 # MachineLearning
-This Repository Contains Examples of Machine Learning
+This Repository Contains Applications of Machine Learning